konveyor/tackle-pathfinder-knowledge-base/docs/04-app-observability/appobsq03/exp02.md

-To avoid service interruptions for the service consumer, Kubernetes will continuously verify that a container is ready to receive traffic (readiness probe) and is healthy (i.e. not in a deadlocked state, etc).
+To avoid service interruptions for the service consumer, Kubernetes will continuously verify that a container is ready to receive traffic (readiness probe) and is healthy (liveness probe)(i.e. not in a deadlocked state, etc).

 How Kubernetes reacts on probe failure can be configured individually, however as a prerequisite, these probes need to be implemented by the application.
-A good example for a readiness probe is for example a http “/health” endpoint that will only return a valid status after all server components have been started and initialized.
+A good example for a readiness probe is for example a HTTP “/health” endpoint that will only return a valid status after all server components have been started and initialized.